Living in Mexico city long-term wasn’t in my plans.

 Living in Santa Fé as a Digital Nomad

-This is mainly for people planning to work with large Mexican companies who have offices there.
+This is mainly for people planning to work with large Mexican companies that have offices there.
 I thought twice about putting it in for that exact reason, but I like to mix it up a bit and cover for all types of online workers.

 Santa Fé is located on the western edge of Mexico City, it spans two districts (Cuajimalpa and Alvaro Obregon) and includes 10 neighbourhoods.